-The true magic of Shopping Ads is in finding long tail keywords.
+The true magic of Shopping Ads is in finding long-tail keywords.

-Finding new long tail keywords in Shopping Ads can be a treasure trove of new keywords.
+Finding new long-tail keywords in Shopping Ads can be a treasure trove of new keywords.
 Just make sure you use the systematic thinking approach to the keywords.
-It doesn’t benefit you much to add the various long tail keywords one-by-one.
-Instead, look to the long tail keywords for inspiration to build a big keyword.
+It doesn’t benefit you much to add the various long-tail keywords one by one.
+Instead, look to the long-tail keywords for inspiration to build a big keyword.

 Google Search Console

 Organic keywords suddenly disappeared from Google Analytics back in 2011 and they never came back.
-Fortunately, Google has expanded their Search Console (formerly known as Webmaster Tools) to include more information such as keywords, impressions, clicks, and average position.
+Fortunately, Google has expanded its Search Console (formerly known as Webmaster Tools) to include more information such as keywords, impressions, clicks, and average position.

-It’s pretty straight forward to look through your results in the Search Console, but I have a couple of preferred ways to prioritize what to look for, particularly if this is the first time you’re reviewing the search query list for keyword ideas:
+It’s pretty straightforward to look through your results in the Search Console, but I have a couple of preferred ways to prioritize what to look for, particularly if this is the first time you’re reviewing the search query list for keyword ideas: